International Law - California Western

 In addition, California Western offers a vibrant internship program, where students can receive course credit while receiving real-world experience.
 Students canintern at law firms, government agencies, international institutions, or nongovernmental organizations in the United States and throughout the world.

 Students interested in international law can pursue other opportunities.
 Students may be invited to join the California Western International Law Journal, which is one of the oldest international law journals in the country.
 Students may also participate in the interscholastic Jessup International Law Moot Court team, which has competed successfully for many years.

-For more information, please consult the Application Form or contact the Admissions Office.
+For more information, please contact the Admissions Office.